tashburn/unusual-beliefs/health.md

 - Consume water and electrolytes (sodium, potassium, magnesium)
 - Timeline
   - at 13 hours, growth hormone begins to be released
-  - at 17, autophagy starts
+  - at 17 hours, autophagy starts
   - at 72 hours, stem cells kick in
   - at 36 hours, start to burn significant fat
   - at 48 hours, dopamine reset
   - at 72 hours, autophagy peaks
   - at 72 hours, get meaningful fat loss
-  -
 - Break fast with fat (which kills hunger and keeps body in autophagy) and keep protein under 20g for next 24h
 - Variations: push the length, vary the length
 - Hacks: